-Interest and other receivables are stated at amortised cost using the effective interest method, less allowance for credit losses (see note 3(l)(i)).
+Receivables that do not contain a significant financing component are initially measured at their transaction price.
+Interest and other receivables are subsequently stated at amortised cost using the effective interest method and including allowance for credit losses (see note 3(l)(i)).

-(r) Interest-bearing borrowings
+(q) Interest-bearing borrowings

 Interest-bearing borrowings are measured initially at fair value less transaction costs.
 Subsequent to initial recognition, the interest-bearing borrowings are stated at amortised cost using the effective interest method.
-Interest expense is recognised in accordance with the Group's accounting policy for borrowing costs (see note 3(y)(ii)).
+Interest expense is recognised in accordance with the Group's accounting policy for borrowing costs (see note 3(x)(ii)).

-(s) Interest and other payables
+(r) Interest and other payables

-Interest and other payables are initially recognised at fair value and thereafter are stated at amortised cost except where the present value is not determinable because there are no fixed payment terms.
-In such cases, other payables are stated at cost.
+Interest and other payables are initially recognised at fair value and thereafter are stated at amortised cost except where the present value is not determinable because there are no fixed payment terms or the effect of discounting would be immaterial.
+In such cases, other payables are stated at invoice amounts.

-(t) Employee benefits
+(s) Employee benefits